GeospatialPython/pyshp/README.txt

-Python Shapefile Library
+PyShp
 ========================

 :Author: Joel Lawhead - jlawhead@geospatialpython.com

-:Revised: June 23, 2013
+:Revised: July 27, 2013

 .. contents::

 Overview
 --------

-The Python Shapefile Library (pyshp) provides read and write support for the Esri Shapefile format.
+PyShp provides read and write support for the Esri Shapefile format.
 The Shapefile format is a popular Geographic Information System vector data format created by Esri.
 For more information about this format please read the well-written "ESRI Shapefile Technical Description - July 1998"